WordPress/gutenberg/docs/getting-started/devenv/README.md

 For Mac and Linux, it is recommended to use the [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm).
 Using `nvm` to install node allows installing specific versions, plus installs locally in your home directory and avoids any global permission issues.

-For Windows, or alternative installs, you can [download a Nodejs installer](https://nodejs.org/en/download/) directly from the main Node.js website, the version (14x) is recommended.
+For Windows, or alternative installs, you can [download a Nodejs installer](https://nodejs.org/en/download/) directly from the main Node.js website, v14 is recommended.
 Installers are available for Windows and Mac, and binaries available for Linux.
 See Node.js site for additional installation methods.

 Here are the quick instructions to install using nvm, see the [full installation instructions](https://github.com/nvm-sh/nvm#installing-and-updating) for additional details.